 If you want to use your invested money in the foreseeable future, price drops are obviously disastrous.
 Before you know it, the price of your stock investment is lower than the price you bought it at a while ago.
 And selling simply means a massive loss.
 That's not why you started investing in the first place, of course.

 At Stoic, we believe that you shouldn't invest money you plan to use within the next ten years in stocks at all.
 Historical data tells us that it can easily take up to ten years for a potential stock market correction (a crash or recession) to recover.
-This means that money you can afford to lose for more than ten years can be invested in stocks, but money you need sooner shouldn't, as this poses a risk.
+This means that money you can afford to miss for more than ten years can be invested in stocks, but money you need sooner shouldn't, as this poses a risk.

 If you follow this rule, you can safely ignore short-term price movements.
 Just as you don't constantly check the balance of your savings account, you don't have to constantly check stock market prices when investing for a term longer than ten years.